BernLeWal/htl-sew-java/README.md

 To start the webapps use the maven command: ```mvn jetty:run```

 ### server.webapp.hello
  * __HelloServlet__ demonstrates how simple Servlets are programmed and executed in a web-app.
+    A JSTL introduction can be found in [A Guide to the JSTL Library \| Baeldung](https://www.baeldung.com/jstl)

 ## Module 6: Enhanced Programming Concepts